malumisa/Project_1_team_8/README.md

 * We wanted to test whether spending behaviour changed as a result of covid-19.
 We carried out a regression analysis of HDI on HFCE and its components (including Food, Clothing and footwear, Education, Transport, Accommodation services, and health).
 * Q1 2017 -Q3 2022 results were not consistent across HFCE and its components.
 We then split the data pre-COVID-19  and COVID-19 and ran regression equations.
 * Precovid-Q1 2017 - q4 2019,  Spending on HFCE and its components was largely driven by HDI.
 Results are significant, high correlation, correct signs in the relationship between explanatory and explained variables.
 * 	Covid- Q1 2020- q3 2022.
-Food spending is the only component with significant results albeit with a puzzle.
+Food spending is the only component with significant albeit distorted results; underscoring data anomalies.
 * 	Without a doubt, the impacts of the pandemic on Canadian households have been uneven.
 Results point to the hardships associated with the pandemic as households' spending on high-contact services was muted as many lost their jobs and consequently income.
 This also came at a time when households became more conscious about their health and finances, triggering precautionary savings.
 In a recent survey by Statistics Canada, nearly three in four Canadians reported that rising prices affect their ability to meet daily expenses such as transportation, housing, food, and clothing.
 As such, many households adjusted their spending habits hence the insignificant impact of HDI to drive spending behaviour in the period q1 2020- q3 2022.
 [S. Malumisa]